altocodenl/TODIS/readme.md

 main obstacle: fragmentation

 ### Pillar 3: call and response

+: see the data at every level: coming in, at each transformation, going out.
+That's why we use logs!
+That's why layers are helpful!

 pillar 3 is the central pillar.
 From communication to changes in data. calls represent communication, transformation and storage. storage is considered calls to data repositories, like disks or memory? but no, even a register is a data repository. anywhere where you can put data is a repository, even if then you replace it immediately. it doesn't matter. then, why is storage important?
 Because you need to get it back.
 The place where you cannot store data is the network.
 But you can store it in registers, memory and disk and tape.